United States of America History

 New railways made relocation easier for settlers and increased conflicts with Native Americans.
 Over a half-century, up to 40 million American bison, or buffalo, were slaughtered for skins and meat and to ease the railways' spread.
 The loss of the buffalo, a primary resource for the plains Indians, was an existential blow to many native cultures.

-The 1867 Alaska purchase from Russia completed the country's mainland expansion.
 The Wounded Knee massacre in 1890 was the last major armed conflict of the Indian Wars.
 In 1893, the indigenous monarchy of the Pacific Kingdom of Hawaii was overthrown in a coup led by American residents; the United States annexed the archipelago in 1898.
-Victory in the Spanish–American War the same year demonstrated that the United States was a world power and led to the annexation of Puerto Rico, Guam, and the Philippines.
+Victory in the Spanish American War the same year demonstrated that the United States was a world power and led to the annexation of Puerto Rico, Guam, and the Philippines.

 At the outbreak of World War I in 1914, the United States remained neutral.
 In 1917, the United States joined the Allies, turning the tide against the Central Powers.
 After the war, the Senate did not ratify the Treaty of Versailles, which established the League of Nations.
 The country pursued a policy of unilateralism, verging on isolationism.